Do I need to book to attend Brew Yoga classes?

-Flow classes at Our Lady of Dolours Church, Mitchelton on Wednesday nights are 1 hour and 15 minutes in duration.
+Flow and Beginner-Friendly Flow classes are 1 hour and 15 minutes in duration.
 Other classes may be for an 1 hour or longer, as stated on the Classes page.
 Jo aims to start and finish classes on time.
 If you arrive late, don’t panic!
 Please come in and find your space as quietly as you can.

 Do I need to wear special ‘yoga’ clothes?